How to Make an Ice Cream Cake

 I used Oreos that I just broke into bite-sized pieces.
 The added crunch gives this ice cream cake so much interesting texture!

 You could use another kind of cookie too if you like.
-I think vanilla wafers would be really good, or crispy chocolate chip cookies, peanut butter cookies, gingersnaps, whatever!
+I think vanilla wafers would be delicious, or crispy chocolate chip cookies, peanut butter cookies, or gingersnaps!

 Whipped cream tops this ice cream cake off in the most spectacular way!
 It’s like an ice cream sundae, in cake form!